Ashwini607/ChEMBL-RDF-Queries/README.md

 # SPARQL queries for metadata

- If you are new in querying RDF triple store then you can try these queries, because these work on any SPARQL endpoint.
-It will help to get familiar with contains of triple store.
+ If you are new for a RDF triple store then you can start with these metadata queries.
+Because these queries work on any SPARQL endpoint.
+It will help you to explore the unfamiliar triple store.

 1. [Retrieve all available triples from triple store]( https://github.com/Ashwini607/ChEMBL-RDF-Queries/tree/master/metadataQueries/metadataQuery1.rq)
 - [Retrieve types defined in triple store]( https://github.com/Ashwini607/ChEMBL-RDF-Queries/tree/master/metadataQueries/metadataQuery2.rq)